-(the ’64 Ford wagon posted today rightfully got a lot of love.
-Is there any left for this poor Chevy?
-Originally posted 1/6/2012) Why was and is the ’64 Chevy so commonly loved?
-Well, it’s not because of its willowy X-frame, crappy drum brakes, Powerglide, undersized tires, funky seating position, vague steering, wallowing handling, or any other objective quality.
+(first posted 1/6/2012) Why was and is the ’64 Chevy so commonly loved?
+Well, it’s not because of its willowy X-frame, crappy drum brakes, Powerglide, undersized tires, funky seating position, vague and slow steering, wallowing handling, or any other objective quality.
 Let’s face it, by 1964, its 1958 underpinnings were obsolete.
 Yet who doesn’t feel emotions well up when confronted with one, even a battered old survivor like this one?
 It’s America’s sweetheart, and its not polite to talk ill about her.
 Nobody’s perfect.
 Maybe that’s its secret.

 Chevys were embraced for decades, because…everyone else drove one.
 It’s like kids; we may all think we want our kids to grow up to be President, but deep down we just want them to fit in, be well adjusted, and most of all, be loved.
 Despite their inevitable lack of perfection.
 And ours.
 So folks just got a Chevy wagon, and half the battle was won right there.
 Nobody spoke ill about a Chevy, so that was hopefully going to rub off a bit.